 Information on the production, sales, and trends for Australian manufactured cheeses.

 Australian cheese production increased 8% in 2017/18, to approximately 377,000 tonnes.
 This is close to the production volumes of the early 2000s.
-Over the past decade, production volumes have been considerably less than in the early 2000s, as milk production has declined since that time.
-Another significant factor in more recent years, has been the impact of dairy companies opportunistically changing their export product mixes to take advantage of favourable movements in international dairy commodity prices.
+Over the past decade, production volumes have been considerably less than in the early 2000s, as milk production has declined.
+A significant factor impacting production volumes in more recent years, has been the impact of dairy companies opportunistically changing their export product mixes to take advantage of favourable movement in international dairy commodity prices.
 In 2017/18 several dairy companies focused on cheese production as international price trends made cheese production attractive.

-Cheese is a major product for the Australian dairy industry, utilising around 33% of Australian milk; and export sales of a further 167,000 tonnes, worth $847 million in 2016/17.
-Australia is now a major importer of cheese as well, with imports growing 26% in 2016/17 to 112,000 tonnes.
-Imports from New Zealand totalled 66,000 tonnes with the EU and US largely accounting for the rest of Australia’s cheese imports.
+Cheese is a major product for the Australian dairy industry, utilising more than a third of Australian milk.
+In 2017/18 Australia exported close to 170,000 tonnes of cheese, worth $945 million.
+Australia is also a major importer of cheese and over the past ten years imports have grown 89%.
+Imports from New Zealand totalled 56,000 tonnes, with the EU and US largely accounting for the rest of Australia’s cheese imports.

 The long-term trend away from cheddar cheeses and toward non-cheddar varieties is also evident in Australia’s cheese exports, with the non-cheddar share of total export sales steadily increasing from around 60% two decades ago, to more than 75% in recent years.